zoybathecodess/Digital-Reputation-Score-for-Small-Businesses/README.md

   - sentiment analysis of review text
   - XGBoost-based fake review detection model that assigns a fraud probability to each review using behavioral, textual, and metadata features.
   Instead of removing suspicious reviews, their influence is reduced through probability-based weighting.
 Weighted ratings and sentiment are then aggregated at the seller level, normalized, and adjusted using Bayesian confidence modeling to account for low review counts.
+**The final Digital Reputation Score integrates:**
+- review quality
+- emotional sentiment
+- authenticity
-**The final Digital Reputation Score integrates _review quality, emotional sentiment, authenticity, and confidence**_, resulting in an explainable, manipulation-resistant reputation framework that improves trust for both consumers and online marketplaces.
+- and confidence, resulting in an explainable, manipulation-resistant reputation framework that improves trust for both consumers and online marketplaces.

 ----------------------------------------------------------------------------------------------